sunfounder/kepler-kit/README.md

 <a id="about_this_kit"></a>
 ## About this kit:

+This kit contains a variety of components, including displays, sounds, drivers, controllers and sensors, which allows you to gain a comprehensive understanding of electronic devices.

+Additionally, we offer three programming languages.
+MicroPython, C/C++ (Arduino) and Piper Make are all available.
+To help you get started quickly, each language has targeted and interesting projects, so you can pick one that meets your needs.

 <a id="update"></a>
 ## Update:
+2023-09-01:
+    - Add introduction links for all components used in all projects.

 2023-08-31:
     - Optimized the installation of Arduino IDE, configuration of Pico W, and tutorial for adding libraries.
     - Removed all references in Arduino projects that directed to the quick guide.